timescale/docs/timescaledb/how-to-guides/migrate-data/different-db.md

-# Migrating from a Different PostgreSQL Database
+# Migrating from a different PostgreSQL database

 <highlight type="tip">
 First make sure that you have properly [installed](/timescaledb/latest/how-to-guides/install-timescaledb/) **AND [setup](/timescaledb/latest/how-to-guides/install-timescaledb/post-install-setup/)** TimescaleDB